erhsparks/app_academy_prepwork/README.md

 The purpose of the prep course is to make sure everyone is up-to-speed on Ruby and basic programming concepts before your cohort begins, that way we can hit the ground running from day 1.
-You do not need to submit your prep work for review, but we expect all students to complete the full prep course before their cohort begins.
+If you've been accepted, you do not need to submit your prep work for review, but we expect all students to complete the full prep course before their cohort begins.

+*Note: If you've been conditionally accepted, you must submit the prep work to us before you can schedule your final interview!*

 There will be assessments throughout the course, and some of them will test you on material from the prep-course, so be prepared.
 Students can